 We suggest that you visit anytime between October to May, but the peak season in the hill station is from March to May.
 So, if you want a bit of solitude and can withstand cold then come during winters or summers till May are the ideal time.
 Avoid monsoon season due to danger of landslides and also, interruption in plans due to frequent and random rains.

-Dining and Restaurants:
+Dining and Restaurants in Idukki

 Food and dining are a must explore if you visit any destination.
 Both veg and non-veg food are available in the restaurants and good food can be found not only in restaurants but also in the many and cheaper ‘Thattukadas’ or small tea shops.
 Gorge on some South-Indian delicacies and you will never forget the taste.
 Some popular and good restaurants are:

 - Sun Mount View

 It is a nice place if you are traveling to or from the Periyar National Park.
 The menu is very diverse and you can find Chinese, Continental, and Indian variety.
 One of the special dishes is Ginger Lime Juice and you can order one of the many South Indian curries, they integrate coconut marvelously.
 The restaurant is spacious and beautiful.

 2. Sun Mount View

 - Price: 400 INR for two

 - Address: NH 49 Second Mile, Madura Road, Cochin, Pallivasal, Mankulam, 685565, India